Troubleshooting Renaming Uyuni Server

 Reboot the Uyuni Server to use the new network configuration and to ensure the hostname has changed.

 Run the script

 spacewalk-hostname-renamescript with the public IP address of the server.
 If the server is not using the new hostname, the script fails.
-Be aware that this script refreshes the pillar data for all Salt minion: the time it takes to run depends on the number of registered Salt systems.
+Be aware that this script refreshes the pillar data for all Salt clients: the time it takes to run depends on the number of registered clients.

 systemctl restart salt-minion

-To fully propagate the hostname to the minion configuration apply the high state.
+To fully propagate the hostname to the Salt client configuration apply the high state.
 Applying the high state will update the hostname in the repository URLs.

 If you use PXE boot through a proxy, you must check the configuration settings of the proxy.

 On the proxy, run the